byu-cs324/byu-cs324/12-lab-proxy-iomultiplex/README.md

      - Create a new socket and call `connect()` to the HTTP server.
      - Configure the new socket as nonblocking.
 (Do this only _after_ calling `connect()`!)
-     - Using `epoll_ctl()` and `EPOLL_CTL_DEL`, deregister the client-to-proxy
-       socket with the epoll instance that you created.
-     - Register the proxy-to-server socket with the epoll instance that you created, for _writing_ (i.e., `EPOLLOUT`).
+     - Clear the bit corresponding to the file descriptor for the client-to-proxy socket in `readfds`.
+     - Set the bit corresponding to the file descriptor for the proxy-to-server socket in `writefds`.
      - Change the state of the request to `SEND_REQUEST`.

    - `read()` (or `recv()`) returns a value less than 0.
-     - If `errno` is `EAGAIN` or `EWOULDBLOCK`, it just means that there is no more data ready to be read; you will continue reading from the socket when you are notified by epoll that there is more data to be read.
+     - If `errno` is `EAGAIN` or `EWOULDBLOCK`, it just means that there is no more data ready to be read; you will continue reading from the socket when you are notified by `select()` that there is more data to be read.
      - If `errno` is anything else, this is an error.
 Print out the error with `perror()`, close the client-to-proxy socket, and free the memory associated with the current `struct request_info *`.
-Closing the socket automatically deregisters it from any associations with the epoll instance.
+Clear the bit corresponding to the file descriptor for the client-to-proxy socket from `readfds`.

    - At this point, you can return from the function.
-There is no more that can be done with the current HTTP request at this time.  `epoll_wait()` will notify you when more can be done.
+There is no more that can be done with the current HTTP request at this time.  `select()` will notify you when more can be done.

-Now add some code to your `epoll_wait()` loop.
-Cast the `data.ptr` member of the `struct epoll_event` that represents the current event to a `struct request_info *`.
-Determine whether the `struct request_info` instance referred to is the listening socket or corresponds to an existing client.
-If the listening socket, then call `handle_new_clients()`; otherwise, call `handle_client()`.
+Now add some logic to your `select()` loop.
+For each possible file descriptor value, check whether or not that file descriptor is set in `readfds` or `writefds`.
+As a special case, if the listening socket is set in `readfds`, then call `handle_new_clients()`; otherwise, if a file descriptor is set in either `readfds` or `writefds`, call `handle_client()`.

 Re-build and re-start your proxy, and make sure it works properly when you run the following: